 Is it Worth it to Visit Both Universal Orlando Parks?

-Yes.
-Last time I visited Universal Orlando I spent a day in each park, and I am so glad I was able to visit both.
+Yes!
+The last time I visited Universal Orlando, I spent a day in each park, and I am so glad I was able to visit both.
 Each park offers a totally unique experience in terms of rides, shows, and dining.
 The chance to see both Harry Potter Worlds, ride the Velocicoaster one day, and then watch the Bourne Stuntacular the next is an experience you can’t miss.

 Final Thoughts: Universal Studios vs Islands of Adventure